django-cms/django-cms/docs/contribution.rst

 Running the tests
 -----------------

-To run the tests simply execute ``runtests.sh`` from your shell.
-To make sure you have the correct environment you should also provide the ``--rebuild-env`` flag, but since that makes running the test suite slower, it's disabled by default.
-You can also see all flags using ``--help``.
+To run the tests simply execute ``runtests.py`` from your shell.
+You should do that in a virtualenv with the dependencies you want to test against.

 **************************